CU-ESIIL/Innovation-Summit-2024__6_Land-use-and-management-under-climate-change/README.md

 - Kelly Shreeve
 - Xiongwen Chen
 - Juan Lozano
-- [Link to more detailed bios or profiles if available and desired.]

 ## Code Repository Structure
 - **Data Processing**: Scripts for cleaning, merging, and managing datasets.